Ready to get started with using Hidden Fields? Check out our guide here!

 You can continue adding Hidden Fields for anything else you already know about your respondents, and use each piece of information throughout your typeform in the same way.

 Here are some examples of Hidden Fields adding name and purchase to a product feedback form.

 Warning! %20 is how space is written in a URL (since URLs are not allowed to contain actual spaces).
 This will be added automatically between your Hidden Fields, you don’t need to write this yourself!

 These Hidden Fields can pipe information into the questions in your typeform, like so:

 Any values which you feed into your typeform as Hidden Fields will be stored in your results too!
 So you can use Hidden Fields for other purposes like tracking sources or segmenting your audience.

-To get started with Hidden Fields, just open the Questions menu in the Create panel, scroll to the bottom.
-Click the icon, and then you can start typing the names of your Hidden Fields.
+To get started with Hidden Fields, Open your typeform from your workspace.
+On the right-hand side of the Create panel, click Logic, then Advanced.
+You can now see the Hidden Fields area, and can start typing the names of your Hidden Fields: